araafroyall/MiShare/README.md

 Systemless installation of MiShare.apk

 # Supported Devices
-  Almost All Redmi Devices
+  Almost All Redmi Devices.
-  Maybe Some or All AOSP Based ROMs try youself than feedback
+  Maybe Some or All AOSP Based ROMs
+  [try youself than feedback]

 ### ok
-Work for All devices
+Work for All device[